JasperSchalla/ShinyApps/README.md

 ```

 Or you can clone or download this repository, and use run
 `shiny::runApp("SPIN-analysis")`.
-Alternatively, [SPIN-analysis](https://umwi.shinyapps.io/SPIN-analysis/) and [PRODCOM-analysis](https://umwi.shinyapps.io/PRODCOM-analysis/) can be run on the shiny server without the need for a local installation of R. However, the memory on the server is limited which can lead in problems with large data amounts.
+Alternatively, [SPIN-analysis](https://umwi.shinyapps.io/SPIN-analysis/) and [PRODCOM-analysis](https://umwi.shinyapps.io/PRODCOM-analysis/) can be run on the shiny server without the need for a local installation of R. However, the memory on the server is limited which can lead to problems with large data amounts.